-The negative elements of the Queen of Swords
+Negative elements of Queen of Swords

 When the Queen of Swords appears reversed in a reading, the ideas processing “factory” in her head can be brought down to a close as negative downsides start to appear.
 Her decision to focus on her intellect rather than on her emotions can be pushed to the extreme and make her so blasé about human pain and suffering that she appears rather cold-hearted to an outside observer without contest.